Byron-Farrell/daily-planner-app/README.md

-# daily-planner-app
-Enterprise application development assignment
+# Enterprise Application Development Assignment

 This assignment was developed using Ubuntu.
 Below are instructions on how to install it on a debian operating system.